 If you ever see oil on the ground near one of your golf carts, climb underneath of it and check to see if there is oil built up on the rear differential.
-This could be a sign of trouble.
+An oil leak could be a sign of trouble.

-You should have oil leaks looked at right away to avoid sustaining any serious damage to your golf carts.
+You should have oil leaks looked at right away to avoid sustaining any severe damage to your golf carts.

 7. Make Sure You Don’t Load Up Too Much Stuff on Your Golf Carts

 Lots of companies use golf carts to transport items around on their properties.
-Whether you run a big resort or own a zoo, you might utilize golf carts for this purpose.
+Whether you run a big resort or own a zoo, you might utilise golf carts for this purpose.

 As part of your golf cart maintenance, check to see how much weight golf carts can hold and avoid loading them up with too much stuff.
-This will reduce the strain you put on your golf carts’ various parts.
+Lessening the load will reduce the strain you put on your golf carts’ various parts.

 Make sure your employees load items up on golf carts properly as well.
-This will keep them safe while protecting your golf carts at the same time.
+Securing the load will keep your employees safe while protecting your golf carts at the same time.

 8. Bring Your Golf Carts In for Professional Service Every 12 Months

 Schedule professional service on your golf carts once every 12 months.
-This will allow you to address any issues with your golf carts that you might not catch.
+Having your golf cart serviced by a professional will allow you to address any issues with your golf carts that you might not catch.